bookofproofs/bookofproofs.github.io/_sources/history/19th-century/ostrowski.md

 * Hensel pleaded with the authorities on Ostrowski's behalf and although his movements remained severely restricted, he was allowed to use the library at Marburg University.
 * When the war ended in 1918, Ostrowski was free to move around Germany and he went to Göttingen where Klein, Hilbert and Landau were major influences on him.
 * After being awarded a Rockefeller Research Fellowship, Ostrowski spent the academic year 1925-26 in Britain, spending periods at each of the universities of Oxford, Cambridge and Edinburgh.
-* Ostrowski married Margaret Sachs in 1949.
-* From this time onwards Ostrowski concentrated fully on his mathematics while his wife completely organised the rest of their lives.
 * It was an arrangement which suited Ostrowski very well indeed.
 * When we remarked above that Ostrowski "remained at Basel until he retired" this was not meant to imply that he did not travel.
 * Ostrowski had an impressive publication record of around 275 works.